Video Game Addiction Causes and Lawsuits [Updated January 2025]

 #1 They Function Like a Slot Machine

-- Variable rewards: Variable rewards are rewards that are always changing; therefore, they are not predictable in any way.
+• Variable rewards: Variable rewards are rewards that are always changing; therefore, they are not predictable in any way.
 Imagine a treasure chest that gives random goodies every time you open it.
 But they are spread out all around your neighborhood.
 That's kinda like loot boxes.
-You never know what cool gun, or special power, or hidden item you might get, which keeps players wanting to open more.
+You never know what cool gun, special power, or hidden item you might get, which keeps players wanting to open more.
 It's like playing the lottery in the sense that a seemingly small investment (in this case, time) could have a big payoff (the sword nobody else has or the gun that looks the coolest).
 This surprise factor makes your brain release feel-good chemicals, like dopamine, making you want to keep playing.

-- Near misses: Slot machines are also designed to create something called a near miss.
+• Near misses: Slot machines are also designed to create something called a near miss.
 You need 5 pigs in a row, but instead, you get 4, and the 5th one just barely missed.
 You were so close!
 That is the same concept applied in a video game.
 You get that rush of "almost!" which makes the player think they definitely win next time.
 And if grown adults can’t stop this powerful mind game in casinos and thousands of other places in life, your twelve-year-old has no chance.

 #2 Gotta Have It All

-- Microtransactions: Microtransactions are aptly named because they are tiny purchases you make inside the game, like buying extra lives or a cooler outfit for your character.
-Usually, they cost seemingly a small amount: a few rubies, for example.
-This concept has replaced the idea of waiting until you find everything or starting the whole game over because you lost.
-If you have a credit card (or your mom does), you can give it one more go or get that better item.
-Developers know you want that cool new sword or outfit, and they make it tempting to buy them to improve your character and to stand out to your friends (remember, most of these games are being played online, with real friends seeing what their character does and doesn't have).
 And as a final note, video game companies have found a way to make microtransactions 1000% more lucrative.
 Just like on TikTok or Candy Crush, real money is converted into a currency, but at an odd rate.
 So $20 is 1100 rubies.
 It makes it almost impossible to tell that 55 rubies is $1.
-So when your teenager goes to buy that outfit that is 300 coins, it’s almost impossible to tell that, really, that digital hoodie cost nearly $5.50.
+So when your teenager goes to buy that outfit that is 300 coins, it’s very hard to tell that, really, that digital hoodie cost nearly $5.50.
+But let's be real, you probably don't even know they are buying it in the first place.

-- Loot boxes: These are again like surprise treasure chests, but you often have to use real money or in-game currency earned over a long time to open them.
+Loot boxes: These are again like surprise treasure chests, but you often have to use real money or in-game currency earned over a long time to open them.
 They are kind of like a package deal (again, making it impossible to tell what each thing costs), and they might contain cool stuff to help you advance or look awesome, but it's a gamble because you never know what you'll get.
 You can buy these loot boxes in intervals ranging from small to huge, $5 to $500.
 And when you open them, you have no idea the value of anything, but your character looks cooler.

-Friendship and Competition
+#3 Friendship and Competition

-- Social features: Most of the video games teens are playing today are either completely online games or they are regular video games but have an online feature, which is often really popular.
-These games let you team up with friends or compete against them, all the while talking in real-time through a headset or chatting with a keyboard.
+Social features: Most of the video games teens are playing today are either completely online games or they are regular video games but have an online feature, which is often really popular.
+These games let you team up with friends or compete against them, all the while talking in real time through a headset or chatting with a keyboard.
 This can make the game a lot of fun and make a kid feel like they’re part of a group, which is normally good.
 But this social element of the game can make it hard for a player to quit because they don't want to let their friends down or miss out on the fun.
 FOMO is real.

 These lawsuits have focused on these very real and deliberate elements of the game that keep kids addicted.
 Additionally, they are targeting specific genres like multiplayer online games (MMOs) and games heavily reliant on loot boxes, which can easily be compared to a form of gambling, something that happens to be illegal for minors.